Bugaboo Fox 2 pushchair review

 It’s definitely one of the cosiest bassinets I’ve seen and it does have a small peekaboo window in the canopy which is handy for keeping an eye on your baby.

 How comfortable is the seat unit on the Fox 2?

 The seat unit is roomy and has more padding than you would find on earlier Bugaboo buggies.
 The seat is reversible and extremely easy to switch around – you just click the white buttons on each side (you can even do each one independently if needed), then lift the seat off, swing it around and slot into place.

-Bugaboo says the Fox2 has a high seat placement at 23-inches above the ground.
+Bugaboo says the Fox 2 has a high seat placement at 23-inches above the ground.
 We found it great for pushing against a table like a highchair when out at cafes.
-I have seen higher seating positions on other buggies, but this is as high as you would need a seat to be – you can offer a dummy without bending over, for example, and a baby wouldn’t feel left out of a conversation in the street.
+I have seen higher seating positions on other buggies, but I felt this is as high as I would need a seat to be – you can interact closely with your baby as you walk along.

-It’s worth noting that the seat unit and the bassinet share the same frame and need to be assembled using different fabric sets, making it a fiddlier process.
-A buggy like the Silver Cross Pioneer 2020, for example, comes with a separate bassinet and seat unit virtually ready to go.
+It’s worth noting that the seat unit and the bassinet share the same frame and need to be assembled using different fabric sets. it is a fiddlier process but a great space-saving option as you don't have to then store either a carrycot or seat.

 Is it easy to take the carrycot and seat unit on and off?

 It is very easy – both the carrycot and the seat unit are incredibly straightforward to attach to the chassis.
 Bugaboo has developed a two-finger click mechanism that ‘remembers’ that it has been pressed.
 Basically, there are two large, white buttons on either side of the frame that can be clicked independently of each other, with surprisingly little pressure.